eassiradoo/PersonalWebsite/README.md

  - Created an Orgs page that can be accessed by clicking "Orgs" at the top of the home screen nav bar.

+ Functionality as of 1/23/23:
+ - Developed the "About Me" page with sections on writing, tennis, and Morgan Stanley
+    - Also features introductory paragraph
+ - Includes spanned elements and indentational CSS elements
+ - Added home button to return to main page
 ---

 ### index.html